 Medication shall be administered only with prior written authorization from the child's physician as well as the parents.
 A signed "Authorization for Medication" form is needed.
-These are available from the program coordinator.
+These are available on the district website www.hask12.org.
 We will follow all steps noted in the Licensing Rules for Child Care Centers, Rule 400.8152.
 Staff will maintain a record as to the time and amount of any medication given or applied.
 The medication must be in the original container, stored according to the instructions, and clearly labeled for the specific child.
 Staff will return the medication to the parent or destroy it when it is no longer needed.
 Prescription medication should have the pharmacy label indicating the physician's name and strength of the medication and shall be given in accordance with those instructions.